Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 In Rust, your code examples can not be wrong because when you run `cargo test` it also runs your code examples.

-This is why you'll regularly see code examples in documentation using assertions
+This is why you'll regularly see code examples in Rust documentation using assertions

-They don't just show you, the reader, what to expect when you call a function, they prove that its true!
+They don't just show you, the reader, what to expect when you call a function, they prove that it's true!

 These tests even count towards things like test coverage so writing tests into your documentation kills two birds with one stone.

 I have seen this feature in some documentation libraries in other languages, but...

-Having documentation and testing all wrapped up neatly with no configuration required, and consistency across the whole ecosystem is absolutely worth every language stealing.
+Having documentation and testing all wrapped up neatly with no configuration required, and consistency across the whole ecosystem is a concept absolutely worth stealing.

 ## No Surprises